-Stapelia Prints.
-Antique hand colored copper plate engravings on hand made rag paper.
-Published in England for the The Botanical Magazine; or Flower-Garden Displayed, is an illustrated publication which began in 1787.
+Stapelia or Stapelieae in Latin.
+This gallery consists of c.1800 copper plate engravings on hand made rag paper.
+Published in England for The Botanical Magazine; or Flower-Garden Displayed, is an illustrated publication which began in 1787.
 The longest running botanical magazine, it is widely referred to by the subsequent name Curtis’s Botanical Magazine.
+Each piece measure 11×14 and has archival matting.
 Click here to contact us.

-English hand water colored Cacti Succulent engravings and lithographs.
-Vintage Botanical Illustrations.
+Assorted Aloe Plants, Cacti Succulent engravings and lithographs.

-These antique botanical illustrations were produced and issued on a periodic basis.
+These antique botanical illustrations were published and issued on a periodic basis centuries ago.
 The authors included Curtis, Edwards, Paxton.
 Each vintage print is in good condition.
 Outstanding bright colors.
 A few have issue folds that are part of the antiquity of the illustration.
 Each print measures approximately 9×12″

 Antique prints, antique lithographs and hand colored engravings quickly explained.
 The history of printing is a fascinating subject.
 People had life long trades of professional crafts during the 17th, 18th,and 19th Centuries.
 Paper making, hand made rag papers, wove rag papers, were all employed trades prior to making paper from trees as we do today.
 Antique printing methods include copper plate engraving, steel plate engraving, and wood engraving.
 Lithographs and chromolithographs.
 Illumination by hand coloring, using water colors, and printing in colors by limestone plates.
 That doesn’t even take into account the difficulties of obtaining the insight, frequently by traveling naturalists, to create the illustrations, producing the documentation or the text…